klumw/copper-examples/copper-influxdb/README.md

 Viewing Charts with Chronograf
 ------------------------------
 Chronograf GUI is available at http://localhost:8888.
-In Chronograf GUI go to Configuration to make sure that you have a valid connection to influxdb.
+In Chronograf GUI go to Configuration and make sure that you have a valid connection to influxdb.
 Next you can create new charts by clicking on the Dashboard menu.
 Click create new Dashboard and and the ***Add Data***.
 Click on ***telegraf.autogen*** to see possible parameters of Copper Workflow Engine.
-Next click on ***default@172.17.0.1:1099 copper parameters will appear on the right.
+Next click on ***default@copper:1099 copper parameters will appear on the right.
 Now you can select the parameters that you want to vizualise.

 Resources